userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/managing-gsuit.md

 Users can be granted access to 'Offline access to documents' via OU or group as usual.

-This can be found under Apps > google workspace > Settings for drive and docs > Feature and Applications > offline
+This can be found under Apps > Google Workspace > Settings for drive and docs > Feature and Applications > offline

 Enable this for users under an OU or group.

-You will require google chrome and the offline sync plugin for this to work
+You will require Google Chrome and the offline sync plugin for this to work

 * * *